 THE BLACK CAT (1934) U.S. (Universal) runs 65 minutes B&W, was the studio’s highest grossing picture in 1934.
 The film was also ranked #68 on Bravo’s 100 Scariest Movies.
 Directed by Edgar G. Ulmer and written for the screen by Ulmer and Peter Ruric.

 Also titled: House of Doom; The Vanishing Body (the alternative British title was used in it’s re-release in 1953 as a double bill with The Missing Head an alternative title for the “Inner Sanctum’s” offering Strange Confession.

-Karloff is driven by his profane lust and twisted faith and and Bela is a ghost of man n a deadly excursion into vengeful rage.
+Karloff is driven by his profane lust and twisted faith and Bela is a ghost of a man n a deadly excursion into a vengeful rage.

 “Don’t pretend, Hjalmar.
 There was nothing spiritual in your eyes when you looked at that girl.”-Werdegast

 Karloff’s character Poelzig is actually based on the notorious occultist Aleister Crowley.
 Ulmer and Ruric were inspired by an odd news story circulating in the world press shortly before the making of the film.
 Stranger than fiction, it seems a naive young couple who were visiting a remote home of a magician, became entangled in the occult rituals involving an unfortunate animal sacrifice, a victimized black cat named Mischette.
 The magician was Aleister Crowley, and the isolated location was his Abbey of Thelema in Sicily.
 The press got wind of this when Crowley accused one of his writer friends Nina Hamnett of libel in a London Court.
 Hamnett had mentioned Crowley in her 1932 autobiography Laughing Torso.